awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 ## Supported DB engines for DB instance classes<a name="Concepts.DBInstanceClass.Support"></a>

-The following are DB engine considerations for DB instance classes:
+The following are DB engine–specific considerations for DB instance classes:

-**MariaDB**
-The Graviton2 instance classes db\.m6g and db\.r6g are supported for all MariaDB 10\.5 versions and MariaDB version 10\.4\.13 and higher 10\.4 versions\.

 **Microsoft SQL Server**
-Instance class support varies according to the version and edition of SQL Server\.
+DB instance class support varies according to the version and edition of SQL Server\.
 For instance class support by version and edition, see [DB instance class support for Microsoft SQL Server](CHAP_SQLServer.md#SQLServer.Concepts.General.InstanceClasses)\.

-**MySQL**
-The Graviton2 instance classes db\.m6g and db\.r6g are supported for RDS for MySQL versions 8\.0\.17 and higher\.

 **Oracle**
-Instance class support varies according to the Oracle Database version and edition\.
-RDS for Oracle supports additional memory optimized instance classes\.
+DB instance class support varies according to the Oracle Database version and edition\.
+RDS for Oracle supports additional memory\-optimized instance classes\.
 These classes have names of the form db\.r5\.*instance\_size*\.tpc*threads\_per\_core*\.mem*ratio*\.
 For the vCPU count and memory allocation for each optimized class, see [Supported Oracle DB instance classes](Oracle.Concepts.InstanceClasses.md#Oracle.Concepts.InstanceClasses.Supported)\.

-**PostgreSQL**
-PostgreSQL versions 13 and higher support the db\.m6g, db\.m5, db\.r6g, db\.r5, db\.t3 instance classes\.
-Previous generations of classes are supported only by PostgreSQL versions lower than 13 and include db\.m4, db\.m3, db\.r4, db\.r3, and db\.t2\.

 In the following table, you can find details about supported Amazon RDS DB instance classes for each Amazon RDS DB engine\.